Thinkwise/docs/docs/sf/reports.md

 #### Windows command

-The same as for [tasks](tasks#windows-command), but with the name of the parameter in the *File specification* field.
-For example to link in an existing pdf as a report.
+The same as for [tasks](tasks#windows-command) but with the name of the parameter in the *File specification* field.
+For example, to link in an existing pdf as a report.

 ![](../assets/sf/image201.png)
 *General settings when creating a report*

 #### GUI code

-This options allows *custom tasks*, such as the [TSFReportMailer](../kb/report_mailer), to be linked in as a report.
+This option allows *custom tasks*, such as the [TSFReportMailer](../kb/report_mailer), to be linked in as a report.
 The name of the custom task should be entered in the *File specification* field.

 #### Microsoft Word